 - ¼ cup cocoa powder

 - ¼ teaspoon salt

 - Mix butter and sugar with a spatula until creamy.

 - Beat egg in another bowl and add it into the mixture.

 - Add in milk, melted chocolate or nutella, vanilla and red food coloring.
 Mix well.

 - Combine flour, cocoa powder, salt, baking soda in a separate bowl and gradually add this into the butter mixture.
 Combine everything well using a spatula.

 - Chill the dough at least for 1 hour.

 - Preheat oven to 350F (180C).
 Line two baking sheets with parchment paper and set aside.

-- Remove from oven and wait on the baking sheets for 5 minutes.
+- Remove from oven, gently press don each and wait on the baking sheets for 5 minutes.
 Then let them cool completely on a wire rack.